jnvance/P2.10-MolecularDynamics/readme.md

 -------

 The following plots show the speedup in total run-time and efficiency relative to the serial case (1 MPI process) with increasing number of MPI processes.
+Both plots show that scalability improves as the `lattice` parameter is increased and more particles are evolved.

 <img src="./figures/fig11_ncl_speedup.png" width="80%">